 Away from the track Stef is an academic scholar and has a degree in Biochemistry.
 She is currently completing a Masters in Nutrition, an area she hopes to work in once she’s finished competing.
 Stef was also the face of Channel 4’s new Paralympic coverage and gained notoriety for completing a stunt jump over a car in the opening credits.
 She is also an accomplished motivational speaker and has undertaken several visits to local schools.

-2012 SILVER London Olympic Games
+2012 SILVER London Paralympic Games

 2011 2xBRONZE IPC World Championships